x

 Then, her landlord approached her about Jacksonville's Eviction Diversion Program.
 It was created at the end of 2023 after the evictions increased by 124% since before 2020.
 There were more than 14,000 evictions in 2023 alone.

-The program is a partnership between the City of Jacksonville, the LJD Jewish Family and Community Center (JFCS), the United Way of Northeast Florida, the Fourth Judicial Circuit Court and Jacksonville Area Legal Aid.
+The program is a partnership between the City of Jacksonville, the LJD Jewish Family and Community Services (JFCS), the United Way of Northeast Florida, the Fourth Judicial Circuit Court and Jacksonville Area Legal Aid.
 It is a first-of-its-kind program in Florida.

 Colleen Rodriguez is the CEO of JFCS.
 Her organization is the main facilitator of the program.